 Is WebPlotDigitizer still maintained?

 Yes.
-It receives steady updates and remains the reference implementation that academic methods sections cite by name.
+Steady updates, and the reference implementation methods sections cite by name.

 Why would I pick DataFromChart over WebPlotDigitizer?

-XLSX export with the chart and axis labels embedded, a faster modern UI, and color-based extraction that doesn’t require switching modes.
-Pick WebPlotDigitizer if you need polar/ternary axes or fully offline use.
+XLSX with chart and axis labels embedded, faster modern UI, color extraction without switching modes.
+Pick WebPlotDigitizer for polar/ternary or fully offline.

 Are any of these tools paid?

-GetData Graph Digitizer is paid (with a trial).
+GetData is paid (trial).
 PlotDigitizer.com and Graph Grabber are freemium.
-The rest — DataFromChart, WebPlotDigitizer, Engauge, im2graph — are free for the core extraction workflow.
+DataFromChart, WebPlotDigitizer, Engauge, and im2graph are free for the core workflow.

 Which tool is best for systematic reviews?

-WebPlotDigitizer is the most commonly cited in Cochrane and PRISMA-compliant methods sections.
-DataFromChart works equally well and produces XLSX output that makes the data easier to share with co-reviewers.
+WebPlotDigitizer is most commonly cited in Cochrane and PRISMA methods sections.
+DataFromChart works equally well and produces XLSX easier to share with co-reviewers.
 Methods reporting matters more than the tool — see our meta-analysis guide.

 Can I batch-process multiple charts?

-WebPlotDigitizer supports project files with multiple charts.
+WebPlotDigitizer supports multi-chart project files.
 GetData and Graph Grabber paid tiers offer batch import.
 DataFromChart processes one chart per session today.

 What about extracting data from a chart in a PDF?

-Every tool in this list expects an image input.
-Render the PDF page as PNG first — full walkthrough in our PDF chart guide.
+Every tool expects an image.
+Render the PDF page as PNG first — see our PDF chart guide.

 How accurate are these tools relative to each other?

-On a clean source image, all of them produce comparable accuracy (within 0.5% of each other on benchmark charts).
-The accuracy ceiling is set by your source image and your calibration, not by the tool.
+On a clean source image, all produce comparable accuracy — within a fraction of a percent.
+The accuracy ceiling is the source image and your calibration, not the tool.
 See the accuracy section in our pillar guide.